 20.)
 Implore the Lord to lead him in walking in the ways of God’s laws and in waiting for Him.
 Ask that His name and His renown would be the desire of your child’s heart (Isaiah 26:8).

 Heavenly Father, how I praise you for the gift of motherhood!
 Thank you for entrusting me with the care and nurture of a child for the time period you’ve ordained.
-Please keep me eve mindful that this precious child is not mine – he is yours, and you’ve charged me with a sacred task.
+Please keep me ever mindful, as I offer prayer for my unborn baby, that this precious child is not mine – he is yours, and you’ve charged me with a sacred task.
 Thank you that you will equip me to fulfill this high calling, as I abide in Christ and walk in Your grace.
 In Jesus Christ’s name I pray, Amen.

 Don’t forget to grab your FREE printable set of scripture prayer cards before you go.